jordipuig37/jordipuig37/README.md

 But I also enjoy:

-* Paying guitar and other instruments
+* Play guitar and other instruments

 * Chess